-- 22.5.4 how the Notice of Motion relates to work that has already been undertaken by Officers or Committees. - Once lodged with the Chief Executive Officer a Notice of Motion may be withdrawn by, no later than two business days before the meeting at which it was to be considered, the Councillor who lodged the Notice of Motion submitting written advice to the Chief Executive Officer that it is to be withdrawn. - 22.7 Subject to Sub-Rule 22.9 a Notice of Motion must call for a Council report if the Notice of Motion: - 22.7.1 substantially affects the level of Council services; - 22.7.2 commits the Council to expenditure in excess of \$5,000 and that has not been included in the adopted budget; - 22.7.3 establishes or amends a Council policy; or - 22.7.4 commits the Council to any contractual arrangement, as determined by the Chief Executive Officer. - Where a Notice of Motion is likely to commit Council to significant expenditure not included in the adopted budget then the Notice of Motion must only call for referral to and for Council's consideration as part of its future year's annual budget and public submission process. - 22.9 The Chief Executive Officer may designate a Notice of Motion to be confidential in accordance with the Act, in which case the Notice of Motion will be confidential unless the Council resolves otherwise. - 22.10 The full text of any Notice of Motion accepted by the Chief Executive Officer must be included in the agenda. - 22.11 The Chief Executive Officer must cause all Notices of Motion to be numbered, dated and entered in the Notice of Motion register in the order in which they are received. - 22.12 Except by leave of Council, each Notice of Motion before any meeting must be considered in the order in which they were entered in the Notice of Motion register under Sub-Rule 22.12. - 22.13 The motion moved must not be substantially different to the motion published in the agenda, however, it may be amended by resolution of the Council. - 22.14 If a Councillor who has given a Notice of Motion is absent from the meeting or fails to move the motion when called upon to do so by the Chair, any other Councillor may move the motion. - 22.15 If a Notice of Motion is not moved at the meeting at which it is listed, it lapses.
+- 22.2.4 is defamatory, discriminatory or offensive; - 22.2.5 may be prejudicial to any person or Council; - 22.2.6 is outside the powers of Council; - 22.2.7 relates to an operational service request; - 22.2.8 relates to a matter that can be handled under delegation; - 22.2.9 is a Notice of Motion submitted during the Election period; or - 22.2.10 is a matter subject to a Council decision making process which has commenced but is not yet complete. - 22.3 If the Chief Executive Officer rejects a Notice of Motion under Sub-Rule 22.2, the Chief Executive Officer must, in writing, inform the Councillor who lodged the Notice of Motion of that rejection and the reasons for it within 24 hours of receiving the Notice of Motion.
+The Chief Executive Officer will collaborate with the Councillor to develop revised wording to the draft Notice of Motion to facilitate compliance with the requirements for Notices of Motion under these rules.
+The Councillor may submit a revised Notice of Motion within 24 hours of being informed of the rejection. - 22.4 Once lodged with the Chief Executive Officer a Notice of Motion may be withdrawn by, no later than two business days before the meeting at which it was to be considered, the Councillor who lodged the Notice of Motion submitting written advice to the Chief Executive Officer that it is to be withdrawn. - 22.5 Subject to Sub-Rule 22.9 a Notice of Motion must call for a Council report if the Notice of Motion: - 22.5.1 substantially affects the level of Council services; - 22.5.2 commits the Council to expenditure in excess of \$10,000 and that has not been included in the adopted budget; - 22.5.3 establishes or amends a Council policy; or - 22.5.4 commits the Council to any contractual arrangement, - as determined by the Chief Executive Officer. - 22.6 Where a Notice of Motion is likely to commit Council to significant expenditure not included in the adopted budget then the Notice of Motion must only call for referral to and for Council's consideration as part of its future year's annual budget and public submission process. - 22.7 The Chief Executive Officer may designate a Notice of Motion to be confidential in accordance with the Act, in which case the Notice of Motion will be confidential unless the Council resolves otherwise. - 22.8 The full text of any Notice of Motion accepted by the Chief Executive Officer must be included in the agenda. - The Chief Executive Officer must cause all Notices of Motion to be numbered, dated and entered in the Notice of Motion register in the order in which they are received. - 22.10 Except by leave of Council, each Notice of Motion before any meeting must be

+- considered in the order in which they were entered in the Notice of Motion register under Sub-Rule 22.9. - The motion moved must not be substantially different to the motion published in the agenda, however, it may be amended by resolution of the Council. - 22.12 If a Councillor who has given a Notice of Motion is absent from the meeting or fails to move the motion when called upon to do so by the Chair, any other Councillor may move the motion. - 22.13 If a Notice of Motion is not moved at the meeting at which it is listed, it lapses.